benjaminselfridge/model-checking/doc/ModelChecking2.md

 }
 ```

-into a program written in the above, two-statement language.
-The program
+into a MIG program.
+The program has three variables: `n`, 'i', and
-has three variables: `n`, 'i', and `res`:
+`res`:

 ``` {.haskell .literate}
 data FactVar = N | I | Res deriving (Show, Eq, Ord)